 2024-2025 Themed First Year Seminar & Learning Community Options

-The application for Themed First Year Seminars (TFYS) and Learning Communities (LC) is NOW OPEN
+The application for Themed First Year Seminars (TFYS) and Learning Communities (LC) is open and TFYSs and LCs are now available on a first-come, first-served basis.

 • Application is available in AU Access > Student Menu > First Year Seminar and Learning Community Application.